Gain a deeper understanding of Cats

 Breeding Cats

-If you are to provide a cat with the conditions it needs to have a healthy and happy life, you do need to match the right breed with the situation it will live in.
+If you are to provide a cat with the conditions it needs to have a healthy and happy life, you need to match the right breed with the situation it will live in.

 In many jurisdictions, cat breeders may not need a qualification, but they should have excellent knowledge of the breed of cat and their best interests in mind at all times.
 The queen must have the proper care throughout pregnancy and post pregnancy.
 A clean, appropriate environment must be provided with the correct nutrition available.